Route360

 import React, { useMemo } from "react"

-import algoliasearch from "algoliasearch/lite"
+import { algoliasearch } from "algoliasearch"

 import { InstantSearch, SearchBox } from "react-instantsearch"